Velma Wallace Rayness: Biography

 Velma Wallace-Rayness was born on October 31, 1896, in Davenport, Iowa, the daughter of William W. and Eva Wallace.
-According to Iowan historical archives, her father was employed as a "painter" during the Des Moines, Iowa, 1910 census and was listed as a "house painter" in 1920.
+According to Iowan historical archives, her father was employed as a "painter" in the Des Moines, Iowa 1910 census and was listed as a "house painter" in 1920.
 Velma herself was employed as a "school artist" in 1920.

 She was educated at East High School in Des Moines and studied art with Harriet Macy.
 She later studied with Charles Atherton Cumming and graduated from the Cumming School of Art in Des Moines where she then taught painting from 1926 to 1931.
-On 2 November 1929, she married Gerard M. Rayness in Des Moines, Iowa; both were students of the artist Cumming and both taught at the Cummings Art School.
+On 2 November 1929, she married Gerard M. Rayness in Des Moines; both were students of the artist Cumming and both taught at the Cummings Art School.

 With her husband, she built a home and studio in 1934 at 3022 Oakland Street in Ames, Iowa, where she lived for over 50 years.
 Many Ames children and housewives took art lessons here.

-According to the Iowa census, Velma was living with her husband and her husband's parents in Ames City, Iowa, in 1930.
+According to the Iowa census, Velma was living with her husband and her husband's parents in Ames in 1930.
 She was listed as a "private school teacher" and her husband as a "public school teacher".

-They moved to Ames, Iowa, permanently in 1932 and opened a studio near Iowa State College.
+They moved to Ames permanently in 1932 and opened a studio near Iowa State University.
 Andrew Rayness, Gerard's father, was occupied as a "college teacher" in 1930, which may have influenced Gerard and Velma's choice.

 They both taught art to adults and children, and she continued to teach after Gerard's death.
 Their studio was open for 23 years.
 She also worked under Grant Wood in the Public Works of Art program in 1933.
 Both Gerard and Velma were active in the Iowa Art Guild.